Is it easy? Can I do it?

 Per the guidance above (Where Should I Place Nozzles) install the first tee (or riser) at the first nozzle location.
 You can start anywhere.
 Firmly press tubing into the fitting.
 Give it an extra firm push for good measure.
 We don't want to come back later after everything is installed because the tubing didn't get inserted all the way!
 Keep tubing clean avoid dirt, also avoid diagonal cuts, and use a sharp blade to ensure round, not egg shaped, ends.
 Fasten tubing as you go.
 After that tubing and nozzle is secure run tubing to the next location and repeat until all nozzle locations have their fitting (tee or elbow) in place.
 If installing risers, sink the assembled risers into their locations and connect.
 Here is the fastest way to install a string of risers.

-Place the unit within reach of electric and a hose bib (Gen III+ only) on level ground or pad.
+Place the unit within reach of electric and if the Gen III+ also near a hose bib.
+Avoid placing a Gen 1.3 where it would receive direct sunlight or use a whole system cover or some type of sun shield.
+Both units should be on level ground or pad.
 Follow all safety precautions listed in the factory manual.
 To initialize the controller watch our video or go through the factory manual.
-Once connected you'll first want to run water only through the circuit, not adding insecticide until later as the very last step.
+Once connected you'll first want to run water only through the nozzle circuit, not adding insecticide until later as the very last step.

 Pro-Tip: INSERT NOZZLES LAST